regclient/regclient/docs/regbot.md

   - `registry`:
     Hostname and port of the registry server used in image references.
     Use `docker.io` for Docker Hub.
-    Note for parsing image names, a registry name must have a `.` or `:` to distinguish it from a path on Docker Hub.
+    Note for parsing image names, a registry name must have a `.`, `:`, or be set to `localhost` to distinguish it from a path on Docker Hub.
   - `hostname`:
     Optional DNS name and port for the registry server, the default is the registry name.
     This allows multiple registry names to point to the same server with different configurations.